coreysmccall/WeddingLEDBracelet/README.md

 ## Notes
 - The absolute max voltage of the least tolerant part (accelerometer) is 3.9V.
 Don't exceed this.
 - Software-based power optimizations are probably not the worth the effort.
-At 1MHz MCU clock and default accelerometer settings, the battery should be able to maintain up to 25 mA constant draw and a voltage well above brownout (2.0 V) for at least two hours.
+At 1MHz MCU clock and default accelerometer settings, the battery should be able to maintain at least 25 mA constant draw and a voltage well above brownout (2.0 V) for at least 2 hours.
 Some measurements verifying this are shown in [PowerTests.md](PowerTests.md).

 ## Useful Links